WanHsuanLin/wanhsuanlin.github.io/_publications/2022-IWLS-BA.md

 ---
-title: "Language Equation Solving via BooleanAutomata Manipulation"
+title: "Language Equation Solving via Boolean Automata Manipulation"
 collection: publications
 permalink: /publication/2022-TCAD-Qroute
 # excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'